ClevelandOnRails/rubyonrailsbook/src/chapters/chapter_2.md

 Ok, so we've basically been making a blog here, right?
 Lets quickly write out the 'core' functionality of a blog:

-- blog posts/articles.
+- Blog posts/articles.
-- comments.
+- Comments.
-- users so we know *who* is writing the comments and articles.
+- Users so we know *who* is writing the comments and articles.
-- twitter buttons.
+- Twitter buttons.
-- a not-so-ugly lookin' design.
+- A not-so-ugly lookin' design.

 So we've got the first one sketched out already.
 Let's go dive into the next one.